Czech border controls blocking migrants' route to Germany frustrate Slovakia | Business

 Czech border controls blocking migrants' route to Germany frustrate Slovakia

-Slovakia on Thursday stepped up pressure on the Czech Republic to ease border controls in place for weeks to combat an increase in the number of migrants, mostly from Syria, who are heading to Germany and Western Europe.
-The controls have raised tensions between the allies, with Slovak Prime Minister Eduard Heger challenging their use under European Union rules and heading to Prague on Thursday evening to seek a solution with his Czech counterpart Petr Fiala.
+Slovakia says the controls violate principles of the EU's visa-free Schengen zone, of which both countries are part.
+Czech Interior Minister Vit Rakusan said after the meeting of Czech and Slovak delegations that the checks would stay in place but that there was an effort to ease them for the locals.

 Slovakia on Thursday stepped up pressure on the Czech Republic to ease border controls in place for weeks to combat an increase in the number of migrants, mostly from Syria, who are heading to Germany and Western Europe.
+The controls have raised tensions between the allies, with Slovak Prime Minister Eduard Heger challenging their use under European Union rules.
+He discussed the issue with his Czech counterpart Petr Fiala on Thursday evening in Prague.

 This month, the Slovak government installed a 16-tent camp in Kuty, a border town, to manage the flow of migrants getting stopped by the controls.
 "I want to go to Germany because my father and my family are there," 24-year-old Khalid said, speaking from that camp after getting stopped by Czech controls, following an already six-week journey from Syria.